Glavo/JetBrains-IDE-Multiarch/native/repair-utility/README.md

-Repair is the command line utility to troubleshoot startup problems of the IDE.
+Repair is the exec line utility to troubleshoot startup problems of the IDE.

-Repair binary should be launched from the command line if the IDE cannot start.
+Repair binary should be launched from the exec line if the IDE cannot start.

 ## Usage